revodavid/azure-openai-lab/2 Completions.md

     I climbed the tree and picked a

 (Note that we didn't specify a kind of tree this time.)
 Once again, your completion will appear in green.
 It might read "an apple", "a pear", or something else entirely.
-The completion is non-deterministic: The model is not guaranteed to generate the same completion for the same prompt every time.
+The completion is non-deterministic: the model is not guaranteed to generate the same completion for the same prompt every time.

 Click the "Undo" button to delete the provided completion, and then click "Generate" again.
 What do you observe?